landlord/landlord/README.md

 Note that in the case of long-lived programs (the most typical scenario for a microservice at least), then `landlord` will not return until your program terminates.

 ## landlordd
-You can run as many `landlordd` daemons as you wish and as your system will allow.
+You can run as many `landlordd` daemons as your system will allow.
 Quite often though, you should just need one.

 ## Building
 1. Build the daemon: